-17.2 RETENTION OF COUNSEL
+17.2 Retention of Counsel

 Respondent, Appellant, or Appellee may be represented by counsel during proceedings conducted pursuant to these Procedural Rules.
-Respondent's counsel, if any, must be identified to CFP Board prior to any scheduled on the record testimony or in Respondent's Answer to the Complaint, Petition for Consideration, or Petition for Reinstatement.
+Respondent's counsel, if any, must be identified to CFP Board prior to any scheduled on the record testimony or in Respondent's Answer to the Complaint, Petition for Consideration, or Petition for Reinstatement, Response to any Motion for an Administrative Order, or any other initial filing by Respondent.
 Respondent must provide the counsel's contact information as well as whether the counsel will appear in person or by video conference (if CFP Board makes video conference available) for any oral examination, oral argument, or hearing conducted under these Procedural Rules.
 Respondent's counsel must be an active member in good standing of the bar of a state of the United States, the District of Columbia, or any jurisdiction, possession, territory or dependency of the United States.
 DEC Counsel and Appeals Commission Chair may prohibit the appearance of Respondent's counsel if either determines that Respondent's counsel has (i) not complied with any guidelines or standards that CFP Board establishes for outside counsel or (ii) has engaged in unethical or improper professional conduct.
 If CFP Board prohibits Respondent's counsel from appearing, Respondent may designate substitute counsel.
-Respondent must promptly inform CFP Board in the event Respondent's counsel withdraws or otherwise ceases to represent Respondent in the proceedings.
+Respondent must promptly inform CFP Board in the event Respondent's counsel withdraws or otherwise ceases to represent Respondent in the proceedings- and promptly update CFP Board regarding any other change in representation by counsel.

-17.3 RECUSAL
+17.3 Recusal